mlflow/mlflow/docs/source/llms/langchain/autologging.rst

 `RunnableLambda`, `RunnablePassthrough`.
 Additional model types will be supported in the future.

 .. note::
-    We patch `invoke` function for all supported langchain models, `__call__` function for Chains, AgentExecutors models, and `get_relevant_documents` function for BaseRetrievers, so only when those functions are called MLflow autologs metrics and artifacts.
+    We patch the `invoke` function for all supported langchain models, the `__call__` function for Chains and AgentExecutors models, and `get_relevant_documents` function for BaseRetrievers so that only when those functions are called will MLflow automatically log metrics and artifacts.
     If the model contains retrievers, we don't support autologging the model because it requires saving `loader_fn` and `persist_dir` in order to load the model.
 Please log the model manually if you want to log the model with retrievers.

 The following metrics and artifacts are logged by default (depending on the models involved):